In this article:

 But if you don’t respond well to home treatment or develop severe dryness accompanied by other symptoms such as skin fissures, blisters, itching, pain, redness, or swelling, it is best you see a dermatologist about it.
 Untreated cases of severe hand dryness can cause bleeding or infection.

-Home Remedies for Dry and Rough Hands
+Home Remedies for Rough and Cracked Hands

 1. Moisturize with plant oils